Superman Logo

 Superman Emblem

-The Superman logo has been updated frequently – sometimes due to plot twists, sometimes due to artist change.
-But the concept remained the same as many years ago: a shield and the first letter of a superhero name.
+The Superman emblem has often been updated – sometimes due to plot twists, sometimes due to a change of artist.
+But the concept remained the same as it was many years ago: a shield and the first letter of the superhero’s name.

-The letter “S” does not match any of the existing fonts, as it was designed specifically for the superhero.
+The letter “S” does not match any existing fonts, as it was specially designed for the superhero.

-The classic logo palette includes red, black, and white.
-There were versions with different shades of red, and one version contained a blue shield.
+The classic palette of the logo includes red, black, and white colors.
+Versions with various shades of red existed, and one version had a blue shield.

 Superman color codes